Closing a Privately Owned Business

 • To close your business you must firstly ensure that all debts have been paid, all monies owed received, and that all taxes are up to date.
 You must also cancel any contracts of any type.
 By implication the business whilst still theoretically trading will in effect be almost dormant.

-• The next step is to inform Her Majesties Revenue and Customs (HMRC) that you wish to “deregister” the company.
+• The next step is to inform Her Majesty’s Revenue and Customs (HMRC) that you wish to “deregister” the company.
 This means that the trading company will be removed from Companies House.

-• The best way to achieve this is to make a Capital Distribution within three years of ceasing to trade, thus attracting Entrepreneurs Relief at 10% on the net gain on closure.
+• The best way to achieve this is to make a Capital Distribution within three years of ceasing to trade, thus attracting Entrepreneurs’ Relief (currently 10%) on the net gain on closure.

 • To qualify for Entrepreneurs Relief, your company must have traded for at least 12 months prior, and you as owner must own more than 5% of the share capital.